mvolkmann/MyUnixEnv/notes/Go04-Tooling.md

   To run tests in multiple packages, cd to the `GOPATH` directory and specify a space-separated list of package paths.
+  TODO: Is there a way to run all the tests without listing all the packages?
 - `go generate`\
   This generates Go source files based on special comments in other source files.
   The comments specify a generator to use which must be installed.
+  The generated code typically defines functions in the same package that satisfy an interface used by the code containing the comment.
   For example, `//go:generate stringer -type=Color` where `Color` is an enumeration type.
-  The generated code typically defines functions in the same package that satisfy an interface used by the code containing the comment.
-  An example is generated a `String` function that takes an integer constant and returns its string name.
+  This generates a `String` function that takes an integer constant and returns its string name.
   For example, `String(2)` might return "yellow".
+  TODO: TRY THIS TO VERIFY.
 - `go version`\
   This outputs the version of Go that is installed.
   To get the version in code, call `runtime.Version()`.